TK's Reviews

 Taste

 Run by his journalist son Billy Keane, this place is a bit of a legend.
-The pints are excellent but the authenticity and TV-less atmosphere are the draw.
-You cannot sit in this pub for more than a minute without chatting.
-Guinness is beyond reproach.
+The pints are gobsmacking, but the authenticity and history are the draw.
+You cannot sit in this pub for a minute without chatting.
+The Guinness is beyond reproach.

 4.8